This line is open. This line runs along the north bank of the River Tay through an area of farmed Countryside.

 This was a two platform station.
 The station building, on the eastbound platform, still stands in use as a house.
 The building is of a style typical of the line such as that at Errol.

 This was a two platform station which closed in 1985 and remains largely intact.
 The platforms remain.
-The main station building is on the eastbound platform, marked 1847.
+The main station building, a ground floor with attic and short platform canopy, is on the eastbound platform, marked 1847.
 A waiting shelter remains on the westbound.
 The lattice footbridge also remains, with the timber footway removed for safety.

 This goods station was on the south side of the line and served from the west.
 A siding running south served the Errol Brick and Tile Works.

 This was a two platform station.
 There was a single storey station building.

-A metal girder single track viaduct which, in 1864, replaced an earlier double track timber viaduct which had 25 arches and an iron swing bridge.
+A single track metal girder single track viaduct which, in 1863/64, replaced an earlier double track timber viaduct which had 25 arches and an iron swing bridge.
+The original bridge was 444 yds long.

-This was a two platform station at the west end of the Tay Viaduct and a short distance east of Perth station.
+This was a two platform station at the west end of the Tay Viaduct [Perth] and a short distance east of Perth station.
 The station is in the south east of Perth, north of the South Inch and west of the River Tay.
+It is named for the road passed over by the railway immediately to the west of the former station.

 This is a superb major station with a tudor styled building by William Tite and large glazed trainshed situated on the western edge of the Perth town centre.
 To the south lines from Glasgow Queen Street High Level and Edinburgh Waverley meet at Hilton Junction and in the station lines north to Inverness and north east to Dundee and Aberdeen divide.
 Today it is an eight ...More details